RobenasTadesse/RobenasTadesse.github.io/_posts/2024-12-09-dailyposts.md

   For **check_winner()**, I had to create a series of **if-else-elif** statements to encapsulate all the possible winning positions comparing each button to the next to check if they are equal, using the button indices in this format: **buttons[row][column]["text"]**.
 I figured a comprehensive and compact way to do this was to use a **for loop** and **range()**.
 I had the vague in my head idea but it was annoyingly challenging to implement.
 I would start typing and then think, "Wait, does this make sense?"
 I got a pen and paper and and drew each possible tic-tac-toe combination, and what it would correspond to for the **for loop**/**if statement**.

   I set up the **for loop** with a **range(3)**, and just like rows and columns, the **range()** start value is 0.
 The first **if statement** under the **for loop** had the index (i) in the row position, and the second if statement had the index as the column position, with the column and row position increasing by one in order to access each button.
-It's really hard to describe in writing but this ensured that after all three iterations were complete, you would capture each of row/column winning patterns.
+It's really hard to describe in writing but this ensured that after all three iterations were complete, you would capture each of the row/column winning patterns.
 "But that only handles the horizontal/vertical winning positions, what about the diagonals?"
 You may ask.
 Well, those were handled with two separate **if statements** outside of the **for loop**, accounting for the diagonal from left to right and the opposite diagonal from right to left.

   A mistake that I took extreme scrutiny to find out was forgetting to make sure the buttons aren't blank because technically the **if statements** could be **True** if the buttons were blank and equal.
 To avoid this issue, I placed **and != ""** at the end.